2yanyi/errnew/README.md

 # errnew
-👨‍💻Allows you to write panic in the program
+👨‍💻 Allows you to write panic in the program

 <br>